OCD and Anxiety

 As clinical services manager of Rogers Child Center and Rogers FOCUS Adolescent Mood Disorders Program, Eddie Tomaich, PhD, finds his experience in family-based therapy has made him well-versed in providing intensive, comprehensive care.

-Previously a lead therapist for community-based youth and family services, Dr. Tomaich’s goal now as manager for the FOCUS adolescent program is to offer your teen and your family the skills you need to be healthy.
-“Family plays a vital role in ensuring that adolescents can be successful when they leave Rogers and I hope to actively involve them in the healing process,” he says.
+Previously a lead therapist for community-based youth and family services, Dr. Tomaich’s goal now as manager for the Child Center is to offer your child and your family the skills you need to be healthy.
+“Family plays a vital role in ensuring that these young kids can be successful when they leave Rogers and I hope to actively involve them in the healing process,” he says.

-Dr. Tomaich explains that this program builds upon your teen’s existing skills to help empower him or her.
-“By providing each adolescent with the techniques to overcome life’s challenges, we know they will be better prepared to manage what the future has in store for them.”
+Dr. Tomaich explains that this program builds upon your child’s existing skills to help empower him or her.
+“By providing each child with the techniques to overcome life’s challenges, we know they will be better prepared to manage what the future has in store for them.”

 Back to top